Gikoskos/USB2Email_Win32/README.md

 More detailed instructions about different functionalities in the application, you will find in the Help dialog.

+This is the Win32 version.
+Latest release binaries are on Tags.

 ## Libs used

 libquickmail